-Chilean Patagonia is a region known for its incomparable beauty with a reputation as one of the last wild places on earth.
-This portrayal, though partly accurate, belies the reality of a landscape where human impacts, and threats, are pervasive.
-Overgrazing and human-wildlife conflict are on the rise, and development (in the forms of hydroelectricity, aquaculture, and mining) once held in check by the sheer remoteness of the region now lurk impatiently in the shadows.
-Tourism is also skyrocketing, having increased by 20% in the previous annum, in an influx of both Chilean nationals and foreigners seeking adventure in the far south.
-Tourism could prove to be a boon for local economies, but only if it is developed in such a way that it conserves, not degrades, the region’s sensitive environments – the rhetoric of sustainable ecotourism is there, but effective ways and means are lagging behind.
+Chilean Patagonia is a region known for its incomparable beauty and reputation as one of the last wild places on earth.
+An Eden of the far south where nature reigns in perpetuity, renewing itself through glacially-fed rivers and the indomitable spirit of its people.
+This portrayal, while partly accurate, belies the reality of a landscape where human impacts and threats are pervasive.
+Human-wildlife conflict and overgrazing are on the rise, and industrial mega-development, notably hydroelectricity, aquaculture, and mining, once held in check by the sheer remoteness of the region, now lurk impatiently in the shadows.
+Tourism, which has skyrocketed by 20% in the previous annum, could be a boon for local people, but only if advanced in ways that conserve, rather than degrade, the region’s sensitive environments.
+A rhetoric of ecotourism, sustainable development, and biodiversity conservation is beginning to ring in Chilean Patagonia.